ReCir0/task_2_prog/README.md

 ## Reading a file

+I used a file that I was given.
 At first, I used a function with argparcing to get the info user entered, and returned four variables:

 ```python
 def get_info():